eNMS-automation/eNMS/docs/source/administration/admin_panel.md

 #### Notification Banner
 A notification banner can be used to let users know of application-wide information.
-There are a handful of parameters that can be used to display found in either the `Parameters` section of the `Admin Panel` or in `settings.json`.
+There are a handful of parameters that can be used for display, found in either the `Parameters` section of the `Admin Panel` or in `settings.json`.